joellord/emoji-tracker/README.md

 * ACCESS_TOKEN_KEY: Found in the Twitter developer console
 * ACCESS_TOKEN_SECRET: Found in the Twitter developer console
 * PORT: Port on which the express server should run
+* KEYWORDS: (optional) List of keywords to track on Twitter, comma separated